Home > Resources > How to transfer iPhone photos to your MacBook Air

 • Your iPhone and MacBook Air both have Wi-Fi and Bluetooth turned on.

-5. If necessary, you'll need to click "Accept" on the MacBook air to get the airdropped image.
+5. If necessary, you'll need to click "Accept" on the MacBook Air to get the AirDropped image.

 Cloud-based Services - Safe and Reliable

-Another way to upload photos from iPhone to MacBook Air wirelessly is to utilize Cloud-based services, such as Google Drive, Dropbox, OneDrive, Amazon Drive, etc. Here takes Dropbox as an example to show you how to upload photos from an iPhone to a MacBook Air without USB connection.
+Another way to upload photos from iPhone to MacBook Air wirelessly is to utilize Cloud-based services, such as Google Drive, Dropbox, OneDrive, Amazon Drive, etc. Here takes Dropbox as an example to show you how to move photos from an iPhone to a MacBook Air without USB connection.

 1. Download the Dropbox app on both your iPhone and MacBook Air and sign in with the same account.